basisproject/paper/src/02-regional-socialism-overview.md

 - Companies spend excess profit on reinvestment, hiring, or purchasing inputs to their production instead of payouts
 - Company profits must come from product sales or services, thus adding value to society
-- Regionally-operated companies (schools, hospitals, etc) are completely transparent, allowing to provide services at-cost
+- Regionally-owned companies (schools, hospitals, etc) are completely transparent, allowing to provide services at-cost

 Instead of direct transfers, Conductor provides various actions that facilitate the flow of RSC: